October 30, 2015

 Fill the new layer with white or black color

-There are four tools available to choose from, the Rectangular Marquee Tool, the Elliptical Marquee Tool, the Single Row Marquee Tool, and Single Column Marquee Tool.
+Select the Rectangular Marquee Tool at the top of the Tools panel or else just press MThere are four tools available to choose from, the Rectangular Marquee Tool, the Elliptical Marquee Tool, the Single Row Marquee Tool, and Single Column Marquee Tool.
+Press Shift+M to cycle through the four available marquee tools until the one you want is active.

 The Rectangular Marquee Tool